ChunyuanLI/ISPM/README.md

-Chunyuan Li <chunyuan.li@hotmail.com>

 ## Intrinsic Spatial Pyramid Matching

 This is the package to demonstrate ISPM.
 It can

 	(1) visualize the functions and partitions on 3D meshed surfaces;
 	(2) perform the Intrinsic Spatial Pyramid Matching of shapes.

 ## Citation
 If you use this code for your research, please cite our paper: [Intrinsic Spatial Pyramid Matching](https://link.springer.com/article/10.1007/s13735-013-0041-9):